 These cookies and web beacons provide useful information to ABCP, enabling us to recognise repeat users, facilitate the user’s access to and use of our sites, allowing us to track usage behaviour, and to balance the usage of our websites on all ABCP web servers.

 Tracking cookies, third-party cookies, and other technologies such as web beacons may be used to process additional information, enable non-core functionalities on the ABCP website and enable third-party functions (such as a social media “share” link).
 We may also include web beacons and other similar technology in promotional email messages to determine whether the messages have been opened.

 Collaboration with authorities

-As an organisation promoting collaborations between the UK and China, ABCP engages in a number of activities being carried out out side of the European Union.
-In connection with the management of those activities, ABCP may transfer information to other countries.
-By submitting your information to ABCP via the websites, or in connection with your interactions with ABCP offline, you consent to such transfers and to the processing of this information in other countries.
+As an organisation promoting collaborations between the UK and China, ABCP engages in a number of activities being carried out out side of the UK, the EU (European Union) and the EEA (European Economic Area).
+In connection with the management of those activities, ABCP may transfer information to outside of the UK/EU/EEA.
+By submitting your information to ABCP via the websites, or in connection with your interactions with ABCP offline, you consent to such transfers and to the processing of this information in non-UK/EU/EEA countries.

 Responses to legal requests